 David Alan Johnson's most recent book is also about the Civil War, this time focusing on how the lives, backgrounds, and personalities of Robert E. Lee and US Grant affected the outcome of the war.
 The title is BATTLE OF WILLS: ULYSSES S. GRANT, ROBERT E. LEE, AND THE LAST YEAR OF THE CIVIL WAR.
 BATTLE OF WILLS was published in October 2016.
 (It is not really a psychological study, since the author is not a psychologist.)

-His next book will be a day-by-day account of President Abraham Lincoln's last days, from his Second Inaugural on March 4, 1865 to his assassination at Ford's Theatre of April 14, 1865.
-It will be published by Prometheus Books either at the end of 2017 or the beginning of 2018.
+His thirteenth book, THE LAST WEEKS OF ABRAHAM LINCOLN, is a day-by-day account of President Abraham Lincoln's last days, from his Second Inaugural on March 4, 1865 to his assassination at Ford's Theatre of April 14, 1865.
+The Last Weeks has received nothing but good reviews, as well as good sales, since publication.